Subliminated/Cancer-Image-recognition/Readme.md

     4) Epoch Size
   - Ensembling methods (combining models together)
   - Weighted F1 Scoring to increase weight of Type II error (instead of even distribution across 4 classes)
-  - Randomly shuffling data and remodelling in case for 'lucky draw' for results.
+  - Randomly shuffling data and remodelling in case for 'lucky draw' for results
   - Procuring more images due to uneven distribution of images across classes